 Besides, my preference is to spend less time in the wax room (or garage) and more time on the snow.

-I like to get in the ballpark when it comes to marrying the type of wax I’m using with the snow conditions present.
+I like to get in the ballpark when it comes to marrying the type of wax I’m using with the current snow conditions.
 However, if all I have at-hand is universal wax I’m going to use it.
 Or, if I only have time to brush my skis I’ll do that and go skiing.

 Even in the worst of conditions, though, proper technique can overcome the inadequacies of improperly waxing for the conditions.
 At least, I would argue, that this applies in a recreational environment.